 A mom of two girls and an award-winning educator with a M.A. in Education, Melissa Taylor’s expertise is in early childhood and elementary education, with a focus on literacy and play, having spent several years as a literacy trainer.
 Taylor freelance writes (http://melissatayloronline.com) about education, learning, children’s literature, technology, and advocacy for publications online and in print such as Parenting.com, Scholastic Parent and Child, Babble.com, Colorado Parent Magazine, Denver Magazine, Colorado Expression, Working Mother.com, Mile High Sports Magazine, and others.
 She is represented by Jeff Kleinman at Folio Lit.
 In 2010, Taylor won the coveted Colorado delegate spot for Parenting Magazine’s Education and Learning Mom Congress, who she now works for as the Mom Congress / Class Notes blogger.
 Entrepreneur Magazine featured Taylor as the ‘Trep of the Month in the January 2012 magazine.

-Taylor writes an award-winning playful learning blog called Imagination Soup http://imaginationsoup.net which boasts a huge following – over 18,000 followers on Twitter, 6,000 subscribers, 6,000 Facebook fans, 1 million+ Pinterest followers, and is in 3,000 circles on Google Plus.
+Taylor writes an award-winning playful learning blog called Imagination Soup http://imaginationsoup.net which boasts a huge following – including 1 million+ Pinterest followers.
 Imagination Soup is a PBS Kids VIP Blog, and the Scholastic Parent and Child Magazine Best Reading & Book Blog for 2010, as well as a top 25 Circle of Mom Teacher Blog and top 25 Circle of Moms Tech Blogs.

-In addition to her writing, Melissa teaches entrepreneurs how to successfully market their businesses on Pinterest, having turned her 1.5 million Pinterest following & expertise into a book, Pinterest Savvy: How I Got 1 Million+ Followers (Strategies, Plans, and Tips to Grow Your Business with Pinterest), and a Pinterest Savvy business.
+Previously, Melissa taught entrepreneurs how to successfully market their businesses on Pinterest, having turned her 1.5 million Pinterest following & expertise into a book, Pinterest Savvy: How I Got 1 Million+ Followers (Strategies, Plans, and Tips to Grow Your Business with Pinterest).

 Taylor worked for two years as the Book Editor at Large for Colorado Parent Magazine, writing a book review blog called Bookmarkable.
 Ripple Reader, an eBook company, contracted Taylor for several years as their social media manager to coordinate Twitter, Facebook, and blog giveaways.
 Shutterfly asked Taylor to present for their Parent Engagement webinar August, 2011.
 Parents magazine interviewed Taylor for a September 2011 article about helping your child learn to read.